Attending a council meeting

 The first place you should start before attending a Council meeting is to take a look at the forthcoming agendas on the Town Council’s website and see what subjects interest you.
 If you are unsure which meeting to attend then please contact the Committee Clerk to discuss your interests/concerns.

-Council meetings are held almost every Monday at 7pm in the Council Chamber, Cornwalls Meadow, Buckingham except in August.
+Council meetings are held online (via Zoom) almost every Monday at 7pm at a specific web address published on the meeting's agenda.
 Agendas are typically posted online and within our Town Council noticeboard the Wednesday before the meeting and contain reports, appendices and links to previous minutes.
-Council meetings start prompt at 7pm so you may want to come a couple minutes early to choose your seat in the ‘Public Gallery’ (our affectionate name for the chairs around the side of the room).
-Town Councillors sit at the table alongside the Town Clerk, Officers and any invited guests.
+Council meetings start prompt at 7pm so you may want to join the meeting a couple minutes early to inform the Chair that you wish to speak.
+Guidance on how to set up a Zoom account and join online meetings can be found here.

 How long do meetings last?